goto40/self-dsl/docs/xtext_xtend.md

 This can be done with the attribute "eContainer" of every model element.
 It may be necessary to cast this parent to an appropriate type (this can also happen via a dispatch method).

+## filter and map functions, lambdas and passing lambdas

+Filter functions can be used to filter a list (like the unix command grep).
+Map funtions can be used to transform a list of element (like the unix command sed):

+    :: xtend
+    resource.allContents
+        .filter(Entity)
+        .map[name]
+        .join(', '))

+Details:

+  * "filter(TYPE)" filters the list to yield all entries of type "TYPE".
+  * "filter(LAMBDA)" filters the list using the "LAMBDA" as selector (if the LAMBDA returns true, the element is returned).
+  * "map(LAMBDA)" transforms each element using the "LAMBDA".
+  * Functions expecting a lambda can be called ommiting the brackets "(...)".
+  * Lambda have the following syntax
+     * "[a | a.name]" is the same as "[name]" or "[it.name]" ("it" is the default parametername).
+     * "return" can be ommited: the last command yields the return value.